Bogala/langton-ant-dojo/STEP_4.md

 # From Component State to Redux

 ## New functional need
-We have 2 milestones for our ant's moves : 700 moves and 2000+ moves (No spoil here, you'll see it in time)
+We have 2 milestones for our ant : 700 moves and 2000+ moves
+(No spoilers here, you'll see it in time)

-But, if we want to move the ant up to 700 or 2000 times, we doesn't want to click on play button each move.
+But, if we want to move the ant up to 700 or 2000 times, we don't want to click on the play button for each move.
-To prevent that, we will upgrade the play button :
+Therefore, we will upgrade our button with three steps:
-1. Play button must launch moves one by one and show the grid each time
+1. The play button must iterate moves one by one and display the grid each time
-1. New pause button to stop process and show last move
+1. A new pause button stops the iteration and shows the last move
-1. New label in the right of AppBar to whow the number of moves already maked
+1. A new label in the right of AppBar shows the number of moves already done

-## Refactor
+## Refactoring
-Firstly, our App component is too complex and we have to separate graphic component from functional behavior.
+Firstly, our App component is too complex, and we have to separate the graphic component from the functional behavior.
-To make this, we have to migrate our local state to a state manager : Redux.
+To split those, we have to migrate our local state to a state manager : Redux.

 ### What is Redux ?
-Redux is a predictable state container for JavaScript apps.

-It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
+Redux is a predictable state container for JavaScript apps that helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.

 To resume, Redux is :
 * A library for managing states with reducers
 * The better way of communication between components
-* First step towards functional programming
+* The first step towards functional programming

 ### What is a Reducer ?
-A simple function that take state and an action, and returns a new state.
+A simple function that takes a state and an action, and returns a new state.

 Reducers specify how the application's state changes in response to actions sent to the store.
 Remember that actions only describe the fact that something happened, but don't describe how the application's state changes.